Propagation of Export Shocks: The Great Recession in Japan

 Abstract

 This study analyzes the Japanese economy during the Great Recession period (2007-2009).
-The Japanese GDP declined considerably during this period, despite little exposure to the US housing market, and exports declined significantly.
-Motivated by this fact, we construct a multi-sector, multi-region, and small open economy model.
-Each region has a representative consumer, and regions and sectors are linked through input-output linkages and consumers’ final demand.
-We measure the export shocks in each region using trade statistics.
+The Japanese GDP dropped significantly during this period, despite limited exposure to the US housing market, and exports also declined sharply.
+Motivated by this fact, we construct a multi-sector, multi-region small open economy model.
+Each region has a representative consumer, and regions and sectors are linked through inter-regional input-output tables and consumers’ final demand.
+We measure the export shocks in each region-sector using trade statistics.
 Using our model, we quantitatively evaluate how the decline in export demand propagates throughout the country.
 We find that export shocks account for a significant portion of the GDP decline in many regions.
-To inspect the mechanism, we conduct counterfactual exercises in which the change in GDP is decomposed within and across regions, as well as within and across sectors.
+To inspect the mechanism, we conduct counterfactual exercises in which we examine the change in GDP resulting from an export shock in a specific industry-region.
+The propagation is decomposed within and across regions, as well as within and across sectors.